 The proposed rule change requires every member to deliver the security futures risk disclosure statement to each customer at or prior to the time such customer's account is approved for trading security futures.
 In general, the requirements for delivery of the security futures risk disclosure statement are comparable to the requirements for the delivery of the options disclosure document.
-The security futures risk disclosure statement discusses the risks of security futures; describes how security futures trade; and addresses margin for security futures, effects of leverage, settlement procedures, customer account protections, and tax consequences.
+The security futures risk disclosure statement will discuss the risks of security futures; will describe how security futures trade; and will address margin for security futures, effects of leverage, settlement procedures, customer account protections, and tax consequences.